ErikEJ/erikej.github.io/_posts/2025-01-14-dacfx-msbuild-sdk-sqlproj-3.md

 - Add references to other databases
 - Customize database properties
 - Add pre- and post deployment scripts
-- Share your datbase model as a NuGet package
+- Share your database model as a NuGet package